Yellow medication pills on persons hand

 Featured image courtesy of Alexander Grey on Unsplash.
 No changes were made to this image.
 Image license can be found here

-Soph is a recent languages graduate, a self-proclaimed musicophile, hot chocolate connoisseur, and a sort-of polyglot.
+Soph is a self-proclaimed musicophile, hot chocolate connoisseur, and a sort-of polyglot.
 She is also an avid lover of film photography, movies, and books.

 Leave a Reply